Setting up IronOCR in Docker Containers

 Frequently Asked Questions

-What are some key packages needed for IronOCR in Docker?
+Which operating systems are best for running IronOCR in Docker?

-Is there any manual configuration required for other Linux distributions?
+Is manual configuration required for non-recommended Linux distributions in Docker?

-Yes, other Linux distributions may require manual configuration using apt-get, and guidance can be found in the 'Linux Manual Setup' guide provided by IronOCR.
+.
+Guidance on manual setup is available in the 'Linux Manual Setup' guide provided by IronOCR.